Aerobic Exercise Program During and After Cancer Treatment

 Radiation Therapy and Exercise

 Radiation therapy is a common treatment for cancer.
-Most people who have radiation feel tired.
-Exercise can help you deal with feeling tired and give you more energy.
+Most people who get radiation feel tired (fatigue).
+Exercise can help you manage fatigue and give you more energy.

 OncoLink has a large section on cancer-related fatigue, with helpful tips and information.